ccincotti3/OmniPolls/docs/README.md

 ## Minimum Viable Product

 OmniPolls is a web application inspired by Poll Everywhere built using Ruby on Rails and React/Redux.
-By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling:
+This application will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling: